Frequently Asked Questions About Dental Implants

 How many teeth can be replaced with dental implants?

-You can replace a single tooth, multiple teeth or all your teeth with implants (View Examples).
+You can replace a single tooth, multiple teeth, or all your teeth with implants.
 You don’t even need one implant for every missing tooth.
 As few as two implants can support a removable lower denture, while as few as four implants can provide a full, permanent set of top or bottom teeth.

 Is dental implant surgery painful?

-Most people find dental implant surgery very easy to tolerate.
-Any post-operative discomfort can usually be managed with over-the-counter anti-inflammatory medication such as ibuprofen or OTC pain-relievers.
-Ice can also be helpful.
+Most people find dental implant surgery very easy to tolerate — and that’s something to smile about!
+Any post-operative discomfort can usually be managed with over-the-counter, anti-inflammatory medication such as ibuprofen, acetaminophen, or a similar non-prescription pain-reliever.
+Ice can also be helpful in reducing swelling, soreness, and inflammation.

 Are dental implants expensive?